chriscampbell96/LF256/02_kubernetes_architecture/index.md

 ### What is Kubernetes?

 - An open-source system for automating deployment, scaling, and management of containerized applications
+- The whole point of Kubernetes is to orchestrate the life cycle of a container.
 - *The captin of a ship of containers*
 - *Kubernetes is an orchestration system to deploy and manage containers*